Role models of greatness.

-After Ebb succumbed to a heart attack in 2004, Kander continued working on the unfinished collaboration Curtains/2007, a murder mystery musical for which David Hyde Pierce won a Tony Award for best actor in a musical.
+After Ebb succumbed to a heart attack* in 2004, Kander continued working on the unfinished collaboration Curtains/2007, a murder mystery musical for which David Hyde Pierce won a Tony Award for best actor in a musical.
 Rupert Holmes supplied additional lyrics to complete the work.
 Alas, Curtains was not A-list Kander and Ebb.
-Nevertheless, Kander, who is entering his late 80s, continues to work at his life-long profession.
+On a happy note, in 2010 John Kander wed his long-time partner, dancer and choreographer Albert Stephenson.
+Kander, who turns ninety this year, continues to work at his life-long profession.
 His most recent musical is The Landing/2013, with book and lyrics by Greg Pierce.

 Update: July 28, 2014

 John Kander was present at the White House to receive a prestigious award presented by President Obama, who spoke these words: